The General Counsel

 Ms. Smyler has long been active in community service.
 Governor Ed Rendell appointed her to serve on the board of directors of the Southeastern Pennsylvania Transportation Authority (SEPTA), where she served until 2011.
 That same year, Philadelphia Mayor Michael Nutter appointed Ms. Smyler to the Philadelphia Redevelopment Authority Board.
 Ms. Smyler additionally served on the Hearing Committee for the Disciplinary Board of the Supreme Court of Pennsylvania, on the board of the Philadelphia College of Osteopathic Medicine, and was a longstanding board member of Pennsylvanians for Modern Courts.

-Ms. Smyler has been the recipient of numerous awards during her career, most recently being named by the Philadelphia Tribune as one of the Philadelphia region's "Movers and Shakers" in 2015, and receiving the Legal Intelligencer "Lifetime Achievement Award" the following year.
+Ms. Smyler has been the recipient of numerous awards during her career, most recently being named by the Philadelphia Tribune as one of the Philadelphia region's "Movers and Shakers" in 2015, 2016, 2017, 2018 and received the Legal Intelligencer "Lifetime Achievement Award" in 2016.
 Ms. Smyler is a graduate of New York University and earned her J.D. from Georgetown University.